node-wiki/node-wiki/README.md

 =========

-*NOTE:* Any followers that are here noticing a large change in this repository should refer to the section of this files called "A Note on Changes".
+*NOTE:* Any followers that are here noticing a large change in this repository should refer to the section of this file called "A Note on Changes".

 What is this?
 -------------